-Liberty is working to educate and prepare our customers and communities for the risk of wildfires and potential implementation of a PSPS, but we can't do it alone.
-Customers should consider the following so that their homes, businesses, and families are ready:
+Liberty Utilities is working tirelessly to educate and prepare our customers and communities from the risk of wildfires and potential implementation of a PSPS, but we can't do it alone.
+Customers should consider the following to ensure their homes, businesses and families are prepared:

-- Call 1-800-782-2506 to confirm your contact information is up-to-date and to receive alerts. - Keep your important documents in a fireproof place and create password-protected digital copies to reduce the chance of loss in a disaster. - Plan for medical needs that may be impacted by a power shutoff, including medications that need refrigeration or devices that require power.
-Register any energy-related medical needs at 1-800-782-2506. - Create an emergency kit including, but not limited to, flashlights, first aid supplies, and local maps.
+- Call 1-800-782-2506 to confirm your contact information is up-to-date and ensure you receive future alerts. - Keep your important documents in a fireproof place and create password-protected digital copies to ensure they are not lost in a disaster. - Plan for medical needs that may be impacted by a power shutoff, including medications that need refrigeration or devices that require power.
+Be sure to register any energy-related medical needs at 1-800-782-2506. - Create an emergency kit including, but not limited to, flashlights, first aid supplies and local maps.
 Consult Ready.gov for additional emergency kit necessities.